Karisma Kapoor: Intermittent work (2012–present)

 Kapoor made her comeback as an actress with a leading role in Vikram Bhatt's supernatural thriller Dangerous Ishhq, in 2012.
 Co-starring Rajneesh Duggal, the film spans a period of four centuries and tells four different love stories set in different time periods.
 Kapoor played four characters, one from each century.
-A major critical and box office failure, the film generated positive reviews for Kapoor's portrayal.
+Although the film was a major critical and box office failure, it generated positive reviews for Kapoor's portrayal.
 Taran Adarsh of Bollywood Hungama commented: "Kapoor puts forth her best efforts, getting to deliver lines in varied dialects.
 She gets the dialects right, especially Urdu and Rajasthani, but there's not much scope for her to display her acting prowess".
 In 2013, Kapoor made a special appearance along with several other actors in the titular song of the anthology film Bombay Talkies, which was made to honour the Hindi film industry for completing a centenary.
 That year, she also appeared on the show Indian Princess.

 In 2018, Kapoor made a special appearance in the Aanand L. Rai-directed romantic comedy Zero.
 Kapoor made her web debut with Ekta Kapoor's Mentalhood that released on ALTBalaji in 2020.
 The series revolves around different natures of mothers and showcases how they try their best to raise their children.
 Devansh Sharma of Firstpost opined, "One gradually warms up to Karisma in Mentalhood.
 Not at any point does she attempt to steal the spotlight, and blends well into the stellar ensemble the show offers."

 In 2024, Kapoor made her comeback to films, with Homi Adajania's mystery-thriller, Murder Mubarak, portraying a sophisticated actress.
 Pratikshya Mishra from The Quint praised her for playing an "elusive star" and noted, "The tragedy evident in her characterisation comes through purely because of how expressive her eyes can be."
 She received the Filmfare OTT Award for Best Supporting Actor in a Web Original Film – Female nomination for the film.
-Later that year, she made her comeback to television as a judge on India's Best Dancer 4.
+Later that year, she made her comeback to television as a judge on India's Best Dancer 4 and coming back as judge on India's Best Dancer Season 5.

 Kapoor has completed her second web series, Brown.
 She will also appear in the unscripted variety series, Dining With The Kapoors.